Postdoctoral Researcher Jobs at University of Florida with Visa Sponsorship

 Which visa types does University of Florida commonly use for Postdoctoral Researchers?

 UF most commonly sponsors J-1 Exchange Visitor visas and H-1B visas for Postdoctoral Researchers.
 J-1 is the default for many research appointments because it's faster and less administratively demanding for departments to arrange.
 H-1B sponsorship is also available but requires more lead time and employer filing fees.
-Researchers with F-1 OPT or TN status may also work in postdoc roles while that authorization remains valid.
+Researchers with F-1 OPT or TN visa status may also work in postdoc roles while that authorization remains valid.

 What qualifications does University of Florida expect for Postdoctoral Researcher roles?